RealMaximeCaloz/RealMaximeCaloz/README.md

 The License Manager currently has the following features:
 -	User login (with verification of inputs and feedback to the user)
+-	Sign Up (with verification of inputs)
 -	License Manager Dashboard with dynamically rendered content pulled from the database tables, depending on who is logged in
+-	Ability to change user profile picture
 -	Simulated credit card payment to buy a license (with input verification)
 -	Unique License Key Generator in the backend (with keygen rules to make guessing license keys very difficult)
 -	Verification of the validity of input license keys
--	Managing/Manipulation of data and accesses in the database tables

 Down below, you can see a screenshot of the login page.